ovh/cds/doc/tutorials/variables.md

 ## Placeholder format

-All variables in CDS can be invoked by using the simple “{{.VAR}}” format.
-To simplify usage between all variable sources, we have defined the following prefixes:
+All variables in CDS can be invoked using the simple "{{.VAR}}" format.
+To simplify the use between all the variable sources, we have defined the following prefixes:

 - Action variable: “{{.VAR}}”
 - Builtin CDS: “{{.cds.VAR}}”
-- Git hook: “{{.git.VAR}}”
+- Git: “{{.git.VAR}}”
 - Pipeline: “{{.cds.pip.VAR}}”
 - Application: “{{.cds.app.VAR}}”
 - Environment: “{{.cds.env.VAR}}”